 Do you have children?
 You will need a friendly dog with lots of patience.
 The same would be for an older relative.

-If you are single and want to get a dog, then you need to think carefully about how you will take care of your new pet.
+If you are single and want to get a dog, you need to think carefully about how you will take care of your new pet.

 What are the best dog breeds if you are a single woman?
-What about for a single man?
+What about a single man?
 Does this even matter in the long term?

 French Bulldog is the easiest dog breed to get on if you are single and working.
 Its medium size is perfect for smaller dwellings.
 It loves being in the home and relaxing and only needs to be taken for walks twice a day.

-Norfolk Terrier it’s a cuddly and friendly dog.
+- Norfolk Terrier it’s a cuddly and friendly dog.
 Its size is small and doesn’t scare small children.
 This breed enjoys being part of a large family.

-Poodle is a very popular dog breed, easy to train and highly intelligent.
-Although it requires a good amount of grooming, the fact that it shades a minimal amount of fur, makes it a good breed for families with allergies.
+- Poodle is a very popular dog breed, easy to train, and highly intelligent.
+Although it requires a good amount of grooming, the fact that it shades a minimal amount of fur makes it a good breed for families with allergies.